hrektts/CarND-Traffic-Sign-Classifier-Project/README.md

 The third image is also considered to be difficult because it is a mirror image.
 The fourth image might also be difficult because the outline of the sign is different from ordinary.
-The fifth image cannot be categolize correctly using the model trained above because this kind of signs, which alert elderly people crossing, are not contained in the training data.
+The fifth image cannot be categorized correctly using the model trained above because this kind of signs, which alert elderly people crossing, are not contained in the training data.
 However, I selected it because I was interested in how it to be classified.